• Call 877-225-8384

 Transforming Board Exam Question Data into Exam Performance

 Transforming Board Exam Question Data into Exam Performance - beat the boardsHave you ever had the experience of performing worse on a multiple-choice exam than you knew your knowledge base allowed?
 If so, this post is for you.
-To explain where the disconnect between how much you know and how you scored on an exam may occur, I explain the relationship between four concepts: data, information, knowledge, and exam performance.
+To explain where the disconnect between how much you know and how you scored on a board exam may occur, I explain the relationship between four concepts: data, information, knowledge, and exam performance.
 I provide examples, and then invite you to consider where your “disconnect” in this chain of data processing occurs.
-Let’s begin.… READ MORE
+Let’s… Click to Read More

 Filed Under: All Posts, Crack the Exam Question Code Tagged With: beat the boards, board exam questions, data, Dr Jack Krasuski